SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
                             However It eventually got a bit out of control.
 It grew to roughly 2.5k lines long with dozens of functions.
-I recently shifted <a href="https://github.com/codaamok/codaamok" target="_blank" rel="noreferrer noopener">all my functions to a module</a> and <a href="https://github.com/codaamok/PoSH/blob/master/profile.ps1" target="_blank" rel="noreferrer noopener">now my actual profile</a> contains very little.
-It's mostly just a custom prompt and a couple of functions dedicated to update/import my "profile module" which I keep in the <a href="https://powershellgallery.com" target="_blank" rel="noreferrer noopener">PowerShell Gallery</a>.
+I recently shifted [all my functions to a module](https://github.com/codaamok/codaamok) and [now my actual profile](https://github.com/codaamok/PoSH/blob/master/profile.ps1) contains very little.
+It's mostly just a custom prompt and a couple of functions dedicated to update/import my "profile module" which I keep in the [PowerShell Gallery](https://powershellgallery.com).
                           </p>

                           <h3>